Apps help brides track down the perfect bridal gown

 The app uses patented fabric-remapping technology to mimic how fabric flows and stretches around the contours of the body, according to Sica.

-But she added it is only the first step towards finding the perfect dress.
+But she added it is only the first step toward finding the perfect dress.

 "It's not meant to replace the experience of going to a store and having that moment but we're hoping it's a stepping stone in the process," she said.